Sanjay5004/sigma/README.md

 The theme is intended for Webnovel.

 Sigma is open source and completely free.
-However, it needs need be developed further, particularly in terms of responsive design for devices such as mobile phones mobile, tablets.
+However, it needs need be developed further, particularly in terms of responsive design for devices such as mobile phones, tablets.